RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 Google advises using these landing page tactics.
 Use:

 Mobile ads now account for 51% of ad budgets, and 53% of PPC clicks on search come from mobile.
-Here are some best practices for creating winning mobile ads:
+Make sure your ads and landing pages are mobile-friendly, from quick load times to click-friendly buttons.

 Not Measuring Results